How are shoes Made?

 What makes stitch construction shoes good?

 Distinctive style and supreme comfort are the main reasons.
 They are often the most flexible shoes that money can buy.
 Stitch construction allows manufacturers to use polyurethane (eg. Rieker shoes are in fact PU – just not injection moulded).
 Polyurethane is always light and, with the suitable density and quality, is cushioned and shock absorbing.
-This is essentially why Rieker claim their shoes are “Antistress”.
-Rieker Antistress shoes are extremely comfortable owing often to their stitch construction, soft uppers and stitch construction.
+This is essentially why Rieker claim their shoes are “Antistress” and we discuss this in our blog about How Rieker Shoes Fit.
+The shoes are extremely comfortable owing often to their stitch construction, soft uppers and stitch construction.
 Another added benefit to stitch construction is that it is a cheaper method of construction.
 This means that the price is much lower for you, our customer.

 What are the cons of stitch construction shoes?